Coleus: sowing, planting and care

 Find out more in our article: Coleus indoors: preventing and treating diseases and parasites.

-Propagation: propagate coleus
+Propagation: propagate coleus from cuttings

-How to take cuttings of Coleus?
+How to take Coleus cuttings?

 • Take stems 10 to 15 cm long